Cmdliner/Gamma/README.md

 - Create notification model
 - Implement push-notifications with appropraitely named lib
 - Add push token to user model
+- Uniqueness of referral token should be implemented in the controller as business logic

 ## REMEMBER
+- cannot accept multiple bids on same product item
 - Image upload bug is caused by improper disk storage configuration
 - change min limit for images in products validation for all from 1 to 10